ibexa/documentation-developer/docs/guide/content_management.md

 Location visibility allows you to control which parts of the content tree are available on the front page.

 Once a Content item is published, it cannot be un-published.
-Limiting visibility is the only way to withdraw content from the website without moving it to Trash.
-When the Location of a Content item is hidden, any access to it will be denied, preventing the system from displaying it.
+When the Location of a Content item is hidden, the system will not display it on the website.

+!!! caution "Visibility and permissions"

+    The [visibility switcher](https://doc.ibexa.co/en/latest/content_management/locations/#location-visibility) is a convenient feature for withdrawing content from the frontend.
+    It acts as a filter in the frontend by default.
+You can choose to respect it or ignore it in your code.
+    It isn't permission-based, and **doesn't restrict access to content**.
+Hidden content can be read through other means, like the REST API.

+    If you need to restrict access to a given Content item, you could create a role that grants read access for a given [**Section**](sections.md) or
+    [**Object State**](object_states.md), and set a different Section or Object State for the given Content.
+    Or use other permission-based [**Limitations**](limitations.md).

 If a Content item is hidden, it is invisible in all its Locations.
 If a Location is hidden, all of its descendants in the tree will be hidden as well.